Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dp77ih_XmkY,117.674411,163.625.md

 and interesting recipes While the goal with Tier 8 is to take that knowledge And challenge you with more complex ones Some of the changes include: Battery production being reworked Bauxite refinement And aluminium production has been rebalanced to reduce complexity and scale And the amount of refineries!
 That's right Jace!
-We've also moved Turbo Motors and Supercomputers to Tier 8 And we've slightly changed recipes for parts such as: the radio control unit, alclad sheets, batteries, and iodine infused filters We're also adding nitrogen gas to the game
+We've also moved Turbo Motors and Supercomputers to Tier 8 And we've slightly changed recipes for parts such as: the radio control unit, alclad sheets, batteries, and iodine infused filters We're also adding nitrogen gas to the game Which can be extracted from a new resource node type we've added called &quot;Resource Wells&quot;